PredictiveScienceLab/advanced-scientific-machine-learning/_sources/up/surrogates/01_basics_of_surrogate_models.md

 The idea of a surrogate model is to approximate $f$ with a simpler function $\hat{f}:\Omega \to \mathbb{R}$ that is cheaper to evaluate.
 The surrogate model is constructed using a set of training points $\{x_i, y_i = f(x_i)\}_{i=1}^n$.
 Once we have constructed the surrogate model, we can use it to make predictions at new points in $\Omega$ without having to evaluate the expensive model $f$.
-We could also use the surrogate model to perform optimization, sensitivity analysis, uncertainty propagation with Monte Carlo, and (later in this course) solve inverse problems.
+We could also use the surrogate model to perform optimization, sensitivity analysis, uncertainty propagation with Monte Carlo, and solve inverse problems.

 ## Surrogate modeling workflow